documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 * **Mount Path**: Is the path where the volume is mounted in the container.
 If the application is based on a Linux environment, the volume mount path must use the operating system notation corresponding to the environment; if the application environment is based on an MS-Windows environment, the volume mount notation must be used with the corresponding operating system folders.

-To confirm all the values and options informed, the user simply clicks on the ``Finish`` button to create the *PersistentVolume* and wait for the creation feedback in the upper right corner of the Mangue.io Platform screen.
+To confirm all the values and options informed, the user simply clicks on the ``Finish`` button to create the *PersistentVolume* and wait for the creation feedback in the upper right corner of the Mangue.io platform screen.

 ====